Anne Kananu: Career

 Later, she took up employment with Kenya Airports Authority as the Security Supervisor responsible for Quality Control and Training.
 In May 2018, Kananu Mwenda was hired by Nairobi City Hall as the Chief Officer in charge of Disaster Management and Coordination.
 This was her role until she was sworn in as Deputy Governor in January 2021.

 Personal

-In the past, Ann Kananu Mwenda was married to the late Philip Njiru Muthathai.
-He died in a road traffic accident in January 2019.
+In the past, Ann Kananu Mwenda was married to the late Philip Njiru Muthathai who died in a road traffic accident in January 2019.